 - Post-traumatic stress disorder (PTSD)

-Although a lack of REM sleep can reduce the number of dreams, anxious people are more likely to have a frightening dream.
+Although a lack of REM sleep can reduce the number of dreams, anxious people are more likely to have frightening dreams.

 #5.
 Anxiety or depression medication